openwisp/openwisp-utils/README.rst

     )

 .. note::
-    An ``ImproperlyConfigured`` exception is raised if group is not already registered at ``group_position``.
+    An ``ImproperlyConfigured`` exception is raised if the group is not already registered at ``group_position``.

-    An ``ImproperlyConfigured`` exception is raised if group already has an item registered at ``item_position``.
+    An ``ImproperlyConfigured`` exception is raised if the group already has an item registered at ``item_position``.

     It is only possible to register links to specific models or custom URL.
-    An ``ImproperlyConfigured`` exception is raised if configuration of group is provided in the function.
+    An ``ImproperlyConfigured`` exception is raised if the configuration of group is provided in the function.

     It is recommended to use ``register_menu_subitem`` in the ``ready``